 - 6.7.1 Trees and hedgerows perform many functions including supporting biodiversity, providing shade and shelter, modifying the effects of climate change, and the general feeling of wellbeing and amenity they provide.
 Hedges were once important delineators of boundaries.
 Pressures of development have tended to strip out some of these ancient hedgerows that would have delineated orchards, fields and property boundaries.
-Many have been replaced by fences and walls. - 6.7.2 There are numerous recent statements by wildlife and conservation organisations on the benefits of hedges (See references in APPENDIX K), including Campaign for the Protection of Rural England (CPRE), Royal Society for the Protection of Birds (RSPB), the Royal Horticultural Society (RHS) and Hedgelink.
+Many have been replaced by fences and walls.
+The hedges and significant trees identified in the Evidence Base are important to the character of the area and to biodiversity.
+Hedges coincide with Wildlife Corridors (WC5, WC6, WC8 and WC9 on the Policies Map).
+Ancient Woodland is mapped in APPENDIX J. - 6.7.2 There are numerous recent statements by wildlife and conservation organisations on the benefits of hedges (See references in APPENDIX L), including Campaign for the Protection of Rural England (CPRE), Royal Society for the Protection of Birds (RSPB), the Royal Horticultural Society (RHS) and Hedgelink.
 The RHS article sums up the benefits stating "Hedges are a relatively simple and cheap natural barrier capable of providing a spectrum of benefits.
 They capture air pollutants, reduce risks of localised flooding (through intercepting rainfall), cool the proximate air, support wildlife and much more." - 6.7.3 With the help of a local expert and the Tree Officer for Dacorum, surveys conducted will be used to formulate a plan for the future management and protection of important trees.
 An oak was identified at the entrance to the field at Homefield Close.
-The process has commenced for the serving of a Tree Preservation Order to protect the tree for the benefit of residents and wildlife. - 6.7.4 An Ancient hedgerow species survey and a Tree Preservation Order Map can be found in the Environment Report in the Additional Evidence section of the Neighbourhood Plan webpage.
-In addition, there are 3 Veteran Trees identified on the Herts Environmental Records Centre data base (a Hornbeam and a Yew in Ramacre Wood, and a Horse Chestnut on Bovingdon Reach in an arable field). - 6.7.5 Trees contribute to the urban and rural landscape.
-In Stoney Lane, stretches of hedgerow have been traditionally laid.
-Boundary trees around spaces like the Churchyard, the Old Vicarage and Bury Farm provide important screens and definition to the village 'edge'.
-An avenue of Irish Yews lies within the churchyard.
-Trees line Church Lane, Vicarage Lane,
+The process has commenced for the serving of a Tree Preservation Order to protect the tree for the benefit of residents and wildlife.